-My new novel puts a different lens on WWII and its consequences…
+My debut novel puts a new lens on the consequences of war.

 Ordinary people, left with memories no one should bear.

 One blue-skied morning in 1974, a near-fatal accident prompts Royal Albert Hall’s reclusive costume maker to wonder if continually surviving is truly lucky, when those she loves did not.

 In 1938, 12-year-old Wilhelmina Hendricks left Berlin for England with hope and a suitcase.
 She’s been running from her past ever since—changing her name to avoid anti-German bigotry, surviving the Coventry Blitz, stitching haute couture in postwar Paris.
 But when she hears a girl weeping in the flat next door, long-suppressed memories catch up.

 On the other side of the wall is Fern Winter, sent to nanny in London to escape chaos at home.
 When Fern notices the woman in a red beret repeatedly tempting fate, she saves Willi from an oncoming double-decker bus.
 Their unlikely friendship heals them both, but exposes secrets that may unravel them both — or help find the way home.

 The Way Home, London Transport poster by Marc Fernand Severin, 1938

 Lydia Strohl is an award-winning writer, editor and producer who has contributed to a wide range of media ranging from Weekend Magazine and Reader’s Digest to America’s Most Wanted.

 Why research and write Where I Left Them?
 Because extremism and hate are not going away.
 We’re losing those who survived WWII, but their stories must be remembered.
 For more, click here.